cookiecutter/cookiecutter-django/docs/project-generation-options.rst

 use_sentry_for_error_reporting [n]
     Indicates whether the project should be configured to use Sentry_.

-use_opbeat [n]
-    Indicates whether the project should be configured to use Opbeat_.

 use_whitenoise [y]
     Indicates whether the project should be configured to use WhiteNoise_.